-Jim Murphy (1861-1879) – A member of the Sam Bass Gang in Texas, Murphy got involved with the outlaws through Frank Jackson, who worked on the Murphy Ranch in Denton, Texas.
+Jim Murphy was a member of the Sam Bass Gang in Texas, Murphy got involved with the outlaws through Frank Jackson, who worked on the Murphy Ranch in Denton, Texas.
 Joining up with the gang, the outlaws got into a fight at Salt Creek in Wise County, where Captain June Peak and his Texas Rangers killed Arkansas Johnson, Sam Bass‘ most trusted lieutenant.
 Either just before or soon after this battle, the Rangers captured Murphy and another gang member named Pipes Herndon and drove Bass and his two remaining companions out of North Texas.

 After the fight on Salt Creek only Sam Bass, Seaborn Barnes, and Frank Jackson were left of the once formidable gang.
 These men had gained nothing from their four train robberies in North Texas, and were so hard pressed by the officers of the law on all sides that Bass reluctantly decided to leave the country and try to make his way to Mexico.
 Through some pretended friends of Bass, General John B. Jones, Commander of the Texas Rangers, learned of the contemplated move.
 He, with Captain Peak and other officers, approached Jim Murphy, who was awaiting trial by the Federal authorities for train robbery, and promised they would secure his release if he would betray Bass.

 Murphy then joined Bass in the Elm Bottoms.
 However, some of Bass’ friends, suspicious of Murphy’s release and bondsmen, wrote Sam that Murphy was playing a double game and advised him to kill the traitor at once.
-Bass immediately confronted Murphy with these reports and told Murphy plainly if he had anything to say to say it quickly.
+Bass immediately confronted Murphy with these reports and told Murphy plainly if he had anything to say, to say it quickly.
 Barnes agreed with his chief and urged Murphy’s death.

 The plotter denied any intention of betraying Bass and offered to take the lead in any robbery Bass should plan and be the first to enter the express car or climb over the bank railing.
 Bass and Barnes were angry and decided to kill the liar at once.
 Frank Jackson had taken no part in the conversation, but, he now declared he had known Murphy since he was a little boy, and he was sure Murphy was sincere and meant to stand by them through thick and thin.